wmjs/nba-predictor/README.md

 - Recommended to use `reload_all=True` when loading new data
 - Some game statistics may be missing if basketball-reference.com's structure changes

-This project is for educational purposes only.
-Please check local regulations regarding sports betting.
+This project is for entertainment purposes only.